 Eligibility: Nominees must be full-time, retired, or emeritus landscape architecture faculty members who have made sustained, significant contributions to a landscape architecture program and advocated for ASLA and the landscape architecture profession to students.

 Nomination Process: Nominations may be made by an ASLA professional member or an ASLA chapter.
 Nominations are to be kept confidential.
 Nominees should not be made aware of their nominations or asked to participate in the preparation of their nomination materials.

-All nominations must be submitted in a single black 1/2 inch view binder and on a CD-ROM to ASLA by 5:00 pm EST. Each nomination to include:
+All nominations must be submitted in a single black 1/2 inch view binder to ASLA by January 20, 2017, 5:00 pm EST. Each nomination to include:

 - A letter of nomination describing the nominee's qualifications for the medal; the letter may be no more than five (5) pages in length;

 - Photo of nominee;

 - Up to five (5) letters of endorsement.

 636 Eye Street, NW

 Selection Criteria: The Jot D. Carpenter Teaching Medal will be awarded to a faculty member who exemplifies the following qualities:

 - Demonstrated excellence in classroom instruction from the perspectives of students and peers, resulting in positive educational outcomes;